wangyi160/bitcoin_utxo_dump/README.md

 How it works

+Offline mode:
 The official bitcoin client (https://github.com/bitcoin/bitcoin) store utxo information in data/testnet3/chainstate (for testnet) or data/mainnet/chainstate (for mainnet).
-This chainstate folder contains leveldb files, bitcoin_utxo_dump read and parse data from leveldb and write the result into multiple csv files (100000 entries every file).
+This chainstate folder contains leveldb files, bitcoin_utxo_dump read and parse data from leveldb and write the result into multiple json files (100000 entries every file).
+Use mongoimport to import data files into mongodb.

+Online mode:
+After the offline dump(about 30 minutes), we nearly have 99% utxo in database.
+We can fetch data from bitcoind rpc service and parse in real time to make latest utxos.

 ------------------------------------------------------------------------------------------------------